rcornwell/sims/README.md

    DFDP/DFMP     Sometimes off by +/-1 or 2 in least signifigant
 		 part of result.
+   EAD           +n + -n should be -0 is +0

+   Not all channel controls working for 9P01C.

    HTx	Not sure what problems are, does not quite work.